-20th Century Semester Prerequisite: Junior/Senior standing, (World History and United States History recommended) Lab Fee: None and/or to be determined
+20th Century 1/2 credit Semester

+Prerequisite: Junior/Senior standing, (World History and United States History recommended)

 Designed to help college-bound students, this course of study develops a combination of these critical skills: writing, critical thinking, and discussions.
-The course will cover two primary sections: war and peace (philosophy of war,

-World War I, World War II, Korea, and Vietnam) and social reform movements (United States social history of the 1950's to the 1970's).
+The course will cover two primary sections: war and peace (philosophy of war, World War I, World War II, Korea, and Vietnam) and social reform movements (United States social history of the 1950's to the 1970's).